-County tied for fifth among counties for most COVID-19 deaths - Salisbury Post
+Rowan tied for fifth among counties for most COVID-19 deaths - Salisbury Post

 SALISBURY — The county reported one additional COVID-19 death at Accordius Health on Wednesday, bringing the total number of deaths to 92.

 That number keeps Rowan County at the top of North Carolina’s 100 counties for number of deaths.
-Rowan County is currently tied with Durham County for ranking fifth in the state for total number of COVID-19 deaths.
-All those with more deaths have higher populations than Rowan County, including Forsyth, Guilford, Wake and Mecklenburg.
+Rowan is currently tied with Durham County for fifth in the state for total number of COVID-19 deaths.
+All those with more deaths have higher populations than Rowan, including Forsyth, Guilford, Wake and Mecklenburg counties.

 On Tuesday, county and state data differed on the number of deaths reported at Accordius Health as the state reported seven deaths and the county only reported six.
 County spokesperson TJ Brown said state data can be a day ahead of the latest county data since the county’s COVID-19 hub is updated each morning now rather than each afternoon.